 The History of Setters relates how Setters originated.
 But the Gordon or Black and Tan Setter was originally bred to find game birds that lived in the steep, rugged heather-covered slopes of Scotland.
 Although this extremely robust dog never enjoyed the same popularity as a field or show dog as his English or Irish Setter cousins, his substantial build and shiny black and tan coat makes him immediately distinctive.

 Gordon Setter c 1872

-In England the first mention of the Gordon Setter goes back to 'the Whole Art of Fowling by Land or Water' by Gervaise Markham in 1655 AD where he described the black and fallow (tan) dogs that were the the hardest to endure labour.
+In England the first mention of the Gordon Setter goes back to 'the Whole Art of Fowling by Land or Water' by Gervaise Markham in 1655 AD where he described the black and fallow (tan) hunting dogs.
 To this end, it is likely that Bloodhound was introduced to improve his scenting abilities.
 This could account for the more substantial build of the black and tan or Gordon Setter compared to other Setters.
-In the early 1800's numbers of Setters were kept in Gordon Castle, Scotland by the Duke of Gordon.

 The Gorden Setter becomes a Pure Breed